ch166/livesectional/docs/CONFIG.md

 The original design allows for multiple different hardware configurations, airport usage heatmaps, neighboring livesectional devices, LED assignments etc.

-Configuration management for these should be predictavle
+Configuration management for these should be predictable

 ## Airports: airport data file
 This is a mapping of LED positions to purpose, where the purpose is either